bumps/bumps/doc/guide/options.rst

 -----------

 Set random initial values for the parameters in the model.
-Note that shake happens after ``--simulate`` so that you can simulate a random model, shake it, then try to recover its initial values.
+Note that shake happens after :ref:`option-simulate` so that you can simulate a random model, shake it, then try to recover its initial values.

 .. _option-simulate: